nanomsg/nng/docs/ref/migrate/nng1.md

 and is presently only supported for IPC when Named Pipes are used.
 Planned future changes to switch to UNIX domain sockets may eliminate support for security descriptors altogether in NNG.

+## ZeroTier Support Removed

+The Layer 2 special ZeroTier transport has been removed.
+It is possible to use NNG with ZeroTier using TCP/IP, and a future update is planned to provided coexistence between ZeroTier & the native stack's TCP/IP using lwIP.

 {{#include ../xref.md}}